samiransen23/bAIes-SM-fork2/tutorial/README.md

 The output of this script (`logn.out` and `index.ndx`) is already provided to you.
 The latter file contains redundant information about the selected residues, but in a different format.
-It is the unique list of $C_β$ atoms (not atom pairs) belonging to the selected pairwise residues.
+It is the unique list of C_β atoms (not atom pairs) belonging to the selected pairwise residues.

 ## 3.2 bAIes production